C. S. Lewis: Novelist

 Many ideas in the trilogy, particularly opposition to dehumanization as portrayed in the third book, are presented more formally in The Abolition of Man, based on a series of lectures by Lewis at Durham University in 1943.
 Lewis stayed in Durham, where he says he was overwhelmed by the magnificence of the cathedral.
 That Hideous Strength is in fact set in the environs of "Edgestow" university, a small English university like Durham, though Lewis disclaims any other resemblance between the two.

 Walter Hooper, Lewis's literary executor, discovered a fragment of another science-fiction novel apparently written by Lewis called The Dark Tower.
 Ransom appears in the story but it is not clear whether the book was intended as part of the same series of novels.
 The manuscript was eventually published in 1977, though Lewis scholar Kathryn Lindskoog doubts its authenticity.

 The Chronicles of Narnia, considered a classic of children's literature, is a series of seven fantasy novels.
 Written between 1949 and 1954 and illustrated by Pauline Baynes, the series is Lewis's most popular work, having sold over 100 million copies in 41 languages (Kelly 2006) (Guthmann 2005).
 It has been adapted several times, complete or in part, for radio, television, stage and cinema.
+In 1956, the final novel in the series, The Last Battle, won the Carnegie Medal.

 The books contain Christian ideas intended to be easily accessible to young readers.
 In addition to Christian themes, Lewis also borrows characters from Greek and Roman mythology, as well as traditional British and Irish fairy tales.

 Lewis's last novel, Till We Have Faces, a retelling of the myth of Cupid and Psyche, was published in 1956.
-Although Lewis called it "far and away my best book," it was not as well-reviewed as his previous work.
+Although Lewis called it "far and away my best book", it was not as well-reviewed as his previous work.